Hey, check out my 2 Weeks Osaka Itinerary which will offer you inspirations on places to visit in and around Osaka, Kobe

 What is Glico Man?
 Glico Man is an ad ran by a popular confectionery company which is also behind the popular Japanese snack – Pocky.
 The reason why the signboard is so popular is because it has been around since 1935.
 Well, actually, this is not the original installation.
 It’s the 6th and was installed in 2014. :)

-The river walk was flanked by pubs and eateries and reminded me of our boat quay in Singapore.
-There’s also a Don Quijote there if you are interested in loading up on Japan-must-buys.
+Next, we then strolled by Tombori River which was flanked by Al fresco pubs and eateries, and reminded me of our boat quay in Singapore.
+Along the way, we also passed by a Don Quijote that opens 24/7 and is a great place to load up on Japan-must-buys.